naveenraman/AzureApplicationArchitectureGuide/2_ArchitectureStyles.md

 - Depending on your workload, you might use compute-intensive VM sizes (H16r, H16mr, and A9).

 #### When to use this architecture
-[When to use this architecture]: #when-to-use-this-architecture
+[When to use this architecture]: #when-to-use-this-architecture6
 - Computationally intensive operations such as simulation and number crunching.
 - Simulations that are computationally intensive and must be split across CPUs in multiple computers (10-1000s).
 - Simulations that require too much memory for one computer, and must be split across multiple computers.